Landmark Tree Protection

 How can I see the tree inventory and how do trees get added to it?

-As part of this ordinance, the City will establish a Landmark Tree Committee, and create and maintain an inventory of landmark trees or grove trees.
-Trees in the inventory will eventually be viewable online via the City’s GIS database.
+As part of this ordinance, the City will establish a Landmark Tree Committee, and create and maintain an inventory of landmark trees or grove trees (see above).

 Anyone can nominate a tree for inclusion in the landmark tree inventory.
 If a tree is nominated by someone who doesn’t own the land on which the nominated tree sits, the owner of that property will be notified.
 The Landmark Tree Committee will review nominations and make recommendations to the Director of Planning and Community Development.